Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 Content construed narrowly allows for much better theorizing about mental states, is the only one important for folk psychology, is more coherent with Chomskyian I-language and E-language etc.

 Putnam is utterly wrong.
 We have predictive world models of VR games.
 It can be the same in the world.
 A tree having properties $P_1,...P_n$ can be true in a virtual world just as well, with the added property of $P_{n+1}=$ "is digital".

-PIT, one-to-one mappings, cognitive phenomenology.
+The causal theory of knowledge is weird anyways, and not what we're constructing anyways.

 In the end, we can just aswell be a brain in a vat, and perfectly have knowledge regardless, from the experiences in the vat.

-## Cognitive Phenomenology
+### Cognitive Phenomenology

+An argument for a particular kind of narrow content, namely phenomenal content, is to use cognitive phenomenology.

 Something very many people are wrong about, especially rationalists, is what thoughts are.
 Cognitive Phenomenology is the analysis of what it is like to experience thoughts.
 So much confusion has arisen from the belief that thoughts are different from other experiences.